TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 (ES QA Board)

-Learnera participant in courses who does not intend to attain a formal degree within the meaning of the Higher Education and Research Act.
-Such learners are also known as non-degree students and cannot derive any rights or obligations from the Netherlands Higher Education and Research Act and for which he/she pays for each course or series of courses.
+LearnerA participant in courses who does not intend to attain a formal degree within the meaning of the Higher Education and Research Act.
+Such learner is also known as a non-degree student and cannot derive any rights or obligations from the Netherlands Higher Education and Research Act.
+The learner registers via the dedicated ES course website and pays for each course or series of courses.

-Online Academic Coursesthese are accredited campus BSc or MSc courses that are part of Bachelor or Master programmes at TU Delft.
+Online Academic CourseAccredited campus course that is part of a Bachelor or Master program at TU Delft.
 Online academic courses result in ECTS credits.

 C. Entry level to course(s)